Phant0mBlade/design-create-query-sql/README.md

 Based on the details in the [problem statement](problem-statement.md) and the simplification above, the tables we will need will be,

+Initially I had tables like location and events combined, since I can input a location in the events section itself.
+But if you think that breaks the 3rd form of normalistaion.

+Registration was one of the relations which was important and not mentioned(asked to think about it).
+If a student is registering for an event, I need to store that data related to registration, the event itself, its rating, etc.

 1. Students - to store details of the students, so that they can register for events and get confirmation and location details of these events
-  - student name, id, email and phone.
+  - student name, id(PK), email and phone.
 To have students register and update about events
 2. Organiser - the details of organiser, which will create events
-  - organiser name, id, phone and email, similar to students
+  - organiser name, id(PK), phone and email, similar to students
 3. Events - actual events created
-  - event id, name, date, type, ForeignKey(organiser), ForeignKey(location)
+  - event id(PK), name, date, type, ForeignKey(organiser), ForeignKey(location)
   - Since an organiser will be organising an event and every event will have some location.
 4. Location - location of these events
-  - location id, address, zip, map link
+  - location id(PK), address, zip, map link
 5. Registration - which students have registered to which events
   - Since, each of this registration is unique corresponding to an event and the student who registered we will need a relation between them too
   - student registration date, student rating, ForeignKey(student id), ForeignKey(event id)
-  - PrimaryKey(stud id, event id) - an event is registered for by a student
+  - PK(stud id, event id) - an event is registered for by a student

 ### DB Contraints